sagesolar/Corpus-of-Taylor-Swift/README.md

 ### LowestFreqWord

-The lowest WFWSE frequency word that occurrs on an album.
+The lowest WFWSE frequency word that occurs on an album.
 This is effectively the most obscure word on an album according to the WFWSE.

 ### PrevalentVerb / Adjective / Noun